5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 :warning: **Important**: You cannot use **VGA** or any other analog video signal with modern macOS for that matter.
 So if this was your plan, you can stop right here!

-> **Note**: Although the example used throughout this guide is for getting the Intel UHD 620 to work in macOS since I recently acquired a new laptop where I had to do all of this as well.
-But the basic principle applies to any other iGPU model supported by macOS.
+> **Note**: Although the example used throughout this guide is for getting the Intel UHD 620 to work, the basic principle is applicable to any other iGPU model supported by macOS as well.

 ### Basic workflow outline
 This it the tl;dr version of what we are going to do basically: